Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 Grandma's recipes or how to get rid of hyperhidrosis at home

 Take sedatives.
-To do this, you need to make an infusion of mint, lemon balm, valerian, St. John's wort, motherwort.
+To do this, you need to make an infusion of mint, lemon balm, valerian, St. John's wort, and motherwort.
 You can brew all the herbs together, or you can alternate them.
 Half an hour before meals, dilute the infusion one to one with water and drink one-third of a glass.

 • Make an alcohol tincture of horsetail in a ratio of 1:10.
 And wipe your body daily.
 A contrast shower 2 times a day will also help you.